MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ### Change the size of your model

-When you change the size of your model, you can switch between the default size and life-size-scale.
+When you change the size of your model, you can switch between the default size and life-size.

 1. Select the **Transform** button on the right side of the screen.